9yoi/react-dashboard/README.md

 * Fields are dynamically generated based on input
 * Headers are created by parsing the input for content title
 * Data fields are then extracted based on the header title
+* Smart Formatting.
+Conversion of data (e.g. from number to currency) is dynamic and based on input field type

 ## Component Hierachy
 ----